Saturday, April 24, 2021

 50 ST games you have to play

-I know, I know, I'm late to the party for this new goodie - a brand new book by non-other than Karl Morris to celebrate the 35th Anniversary of the Atari ST. A flabbergasting 50 games are featured along with segments for point & click games, Jeff Minter, how to emulate an ST, YM2149 chip.
-Oh, and I particularly enjoyed the Ad Breaks!
+I know, I know, I'm late to this party - a brand new book by none other than Karl Morris to celebrate the 35th Anniversary of the Atari ST. A flabbergasting 50 games are featured along with segments for point & click games, Jeff Minter, how to emulate an ST, YM2149 chip.
+Oh, and I particularly enjoyed the Ad Breaks.

 Karl begins with a heartwarming dedication to the passing of his friend and fellow Atarian, Curt Vendel.
-An introduction then begins to offer an extraordinary insight into the entire era of just what makes the Atari ST everything we love: from its early years, the people, events, stories, hardware, technology, and specifications.
-I found this to be a fascinating glimpse into the mid-80s and something that I'll probably read a number of times over the years.
+The introduction then begins to offer extraordinary insight into the entire era of just what makes the Atari ST everything we love: from its early years to the people, events, stories, hardware, technology, and specifications.
+I found this to be a fascinating glimpse into the mid-80s and something that I'll probably read several times over the years—that's higher praise than you think as I'm no book worm!!

 Wanna see what I'm talking about?
-Of course, you do so here's a photo of the page with ST specs...
+Of course, you do so here is a photo of the page with Atari ST specs...

 Arghh, somebody's broken up my beautiful Atari ST in pieces!!